-Keyfiles for GemStone/S 64 Bit 3.4.x or earlier will not work with v3.5.1.
-Keyfiles for 3.5 are valid for use with 3.5.1.
+Keyfiles for GemStone/S 64 Bit 3.5.x or earlier will not work with v3.6.

-To acquire a keyfile for version 3.5.1, email keyfiles@gemtalksystems.com, or contact GemStone Technical Support, preferably providing your existing keyfile.
+To acquire a keyfile for version 3.6, email keyfiles@gemtalksystems.com, or contact GemStone Technical Support, preferably providing your existing keyfile.

-Keyfiles also manage access to GemConnect and GemBuilder for Java, and the recently introduced X509-Secured GemStone feature.
+Keyfiles also manage access to GemConnect, GemBuilder for Java, and the X509-Secured GemStone feature.
 If you are using these add-on products, you must use a keyfile with the appropriate permissions.